CV-AC/De-id_rPPG/README.md

 ## Dataset Preprocessing

 The original videos are firstly preprocessed to crop and resizethe videos intro T=64 long video segments with 128x128 pixel frames.
 Facial landmarks are computed with Dlib and saved into a .npy file, for each clip a binary mask is computed based on the landmarks than can be used for traditional methods.
-The strcuture of the data that can be used with our dataloader is:
+The strcuture of the data that can be used with our dataloader is: <br>
 Dataset1: <br>
 ├── Sample1  <br>
 ├──├── blocks (containts [64,128,128] ordered segments of videos) <br>